Numerical study of computational cost of maintaining adiabaticity for long paths: Approach for numerical tests

 \end{widetext} Since we parameterize with time, $T_{\rm end}$, the time at the end of the path parametrizes how far along the path is probed.

 The basic strategy to estimate $Q_D$ for different path lengths is has several steps: \begin{enumerate} \item Find a scale factor $s_c$ for a given Hamiltonian with $T_{\rm end}$ that corresponds to the path length of interest $L$.
 This is done by starting from a scale factor $s'$ known to be too large to have very small errors and decreasing it until the error by solving the Schr\"odinger equation reaches the threshold error $\epsilon_{\rm th}$.
 This will yield the appropriate scale factor as discussed in footnote~\ref{footnote:sc}.
 One can calculate $Q_D$ for that end point \item Increase the path length to $L+dL$ by multiplying a constant factor k to $T_{\rm end}$: $T'_{\rm end} = k T_{\rm end}$, where $k>1$.
-Choose $s'$ as $\kappa s_c$ where $\kappa$ is another constant factor larger than 1. \item Go back to the step 1. \end{enumerate} One can then study how $Q_D$ scales with $L$ along the chosen path with fixed relative velocities.
+Choose $s'$ as $\kappa s_c$ where $\kappa$ is another constant factor larger than 1\footnote{Note that $k$ and $\kappa$ are tuning parameters for algorithmic performance rather than physical variables}. \item Go back to the step 1. \end{enumerate} One can then study how $Q_D$ scales with $L$ along the chosen path with fixed relative velocities.

 One might worry that this approach uses the dimensionful parameter of time, while the analysis in the previous section is based on the path length and quantities related to it.
 However, all relevant quantities can be calculated this way faithfully reproduce those calculated in terms of the path length since this is just a reparametrization.
 This reparametrization is chosen for reasons of computational simplicity in this context.